An Overview Of Our Current Governance Efforts

 Our third workstream focused on conducting research and raising awareness on a timely, neglected and important area: the internal deployment of highly advanced AI systems.
 As part of this workstream, we published a landmark report on the governance, or lack thereof, of internal deployment and usage of highly advanced AI systems.

-In ‘AI Behind Closed Doors: A Primer on The Governance of Internal Deployment’ we conceptualised and reflected on internal deployment, the relevant threat models, learnings from internal deployment in other safety-critical industries, the legal landscape, and effective solutions.
+- In our landmark report, ‘AI Behind Closed Doors: A Primer on The Governance of Internal Deployment’, we conceptualised and reflected on internal deployment, the relevant threat models, learnings from internal deployment in other safety-critical industries, the legal landscape, and effective solutions.

-We are in the process of sharing this research with a range of governmental stakeholders, civil society and industry.
+We are in the process of building on this research and sharing results with a range of governmental stakeholders, civil society and industry.

 Until the end of the year, we plan to go into more depth on some of the aforementioned workstreams and research areas, including through collaboration with other organisations in the field.
 This will support our future engagements and, where appropriate, result in bespoke policy advice, reports and other publications.